makedeb/mist/README.md

 Users have a few options for installing Mist:

 ### From the Prebuilt-MPR
 This is the recommended way to install Mist.
-It avoids the need to compile any software, allows for automatic upgrades via APT, and gets you set up in just a couple of minutes.
+It avoids the need to compile any software, allows for automatic upgrades via APT (and Mist once it's installed), and gets you set up in just a couple of minutes.

 First, [set up the Prebuilt-MPR on your system](https://docs.makedeb.org/prebuilt-mpr/getting-started), then just run the following to install Mist: